 Tap firmly on the side of the flow cell while solution is flowing through.
 FIAlab flow cells are very robust; do not be afraid to tap vigorously and with medium force.
-Tapping is more effective when solution is pumped through the flow cell at a high flow rate.

-Introduce a large bubble to capture the stuck bubble as it travels through the cell's fluidic path.
-Stop any email support@flowinjection.com flow of solution and with the flow cell oriented so that fluid entering the cell will travel upwards and out, loosen the fitting on the cell's inlet.
+Tapping is more effective when solution is pumped through the flow cell at a high flow rate flow of solution and with the flow cell oriented so that fluid entering the cell will travel upwards and out, loosen the fitting on the cell's inlet.
 Slowly a significantly sized bubble will form and begin traveling through the cell.
 Retighten the fitting and pump solution through as normal.